SPUNIKNSS15/SPUNIKNSS15/ProjectVoting/CustomProjects/AlgodatTeachingSoftware/Algodat_Teaching_Software.md

 	- Database and background knowledge content can be added, manipulated, linked etc.
 	- Modules (i.e. algorithms) can be added (e.g. Cuckoohashing), enabled, disabled and reordered
 - Web Frontend for looking up information database and simulating the algorithms
-	- Sorting, Hashing, Dynamic Programming and Graph Algorithm Visualization and testing aquired knowledge
+	- Sorting, Hashing, Dynamic Programming and Graph Algorithm Visualization and testing acquired knowledge
 	- Convenient way to store and load played sequences, manipulate in current state (e.g. add one graph edge)
 	- Navigate within algorithm progress, switch visualization or view side-by-side
 	- View database content, related content from lecture or other sides